Imburse-Payments/imburse-payments.github.io/pages/getting-started/order-management.md

 ---
 layout: default
-title: Transactions
+title: Order Management
-toc: getting-started-transactions
+toc: getting-started-order-management
 body_color: body-primary
-section_name: Transactions
+section_name: Order Management
 last_updated: September 23rd, 2019
 icon_class: icon_documents_alt icon
 breadcrumbs: "Getting Started,getting-started"
 ---
-# Transactions
+# Order Management
-A Transaction consists of an Order object and one or more Instruction objects.
+Managing Orders consists of Order objects and one or more child Instruction objects.
 The instruction objects enable Imburse to collect or payout money.
 The relationship between these objects is explained below.

 ## Access Requirements
-You will need a Tenant API Key to perform Transaction functions.
+You will need a Tenant API Key to perform Order Management functions.

 For more information on creating a Management Bearer Token, see: